davidtos/virtual_thread_workshop/README.md

 - Let's build a web scraper!
 - Run the Spring project inside [this repository](https://github.com/davidtos/workshop_server), it has the web server we scrape inside it
 - Follow along with the steps below (Ron and David give some theory, hints, and background info between steps)
-- Already done and want to start with the next step? go head! :-)
+- Are you already done and want to start with the next step? go head! :-)
 - Any questions?
 Feel free to ask!
 We are happy to answer them

 # Requirements
 To follow along with this workshop you need the following things:

 - Java 21
-- Check out and run the project in [this repository](https://github.com/davidtos/workshop_server).
+- Check out and run the project in [this repository](https://github.com/davidtos/workshop_server)
 - Check out this repository if you haven't done so already

 # The steps of the workshop:
 Just follow along with the following steps.
 If you have any questions feel free to ask Ron and I are there to answer them.
-We will you give some needed information between steps, so you can focus on solving one problem at a time. :-)
+We will you give some needed information between steps, so you can focus on solving one type of problem at a time. :-)

 ## (Step 1) - check out the code
 You need to check out these two repositories:

 ### The scraper basis https://github.com/davidtos/virtual_thread_workshop
-This is the repository you are looking at.
-It contains all the steps/branches that you will need to build the scraper.
+This is the repository you are looking at right now.
+It contains all the steps/branches and starting information that you will need to build the scraper.

 ### The web server https://github.com/davidtos/workshop_server.
-This is the webserver that the scraper is going to scape.
-You can run the Spring project and let it run in the background.
-You don't have to make any changes inside this project.
+This is the webserver that the scraper is going to scrape.
+The repository contains a Spring boot application that you can run in the background while you build the Scraper.
+You don't have to make any changes to this project.

-To check if everything works you can try and run the WebScraper class; It should scrape a single page.
-You are going to improve the speed with Virtual threads; We Promise!
+When you have both projects checked out and the Spring boot application running you can verify if everything works as it should.
+To check that everything works you can run the WebScraper class from this repository; it should scrape a single page.

-## (Step 2) - add platform threads
+## (Step 2) - Add platform threads
-If you didn't do it already check out the following branch "add platform threads" this is the basis of the web scraper. you can already run it, and it will scrape a single page from the web server.
+Check out the following branch "add platform threads" if you haven't done so already.
+This branch is the basis of the web scraper. you can already run it, and it will scrape a single page from the web server/ Spring boot application.

 The first step is to make the **Scrape** class run concurrently using platform threads.
 The goal is to be able to create any number of
-Scrape instances that each can scrape a single page.
+Scrape instances that each scrape a single page.

 <details>
 <summary>Hint</summary>